asciinema/asciinema/README.md

 [Matrix](https://matrix.to/#/#asciinema:matrix.org) or
 [IRC](https://web.libera.chat/#asciinema).

-The previous generation of asciinema CLI, written in Python, can be found in the `main` branch.
+The previous generation of the asciinema CLI, written in Python, can be found in the `main` branch.

 ## Donations